 Calculations for Combined Allowance:

-The allowance the member received prior to re-employment will be resumed.
-The allowance will include all COLAs the member would have received had he or she not returned to active service.*
+1. The allowance the member received prior to reemployment will be resumed.
+The allowance will include all COLAs the member would have received had they not returned to active service.*

 - Final compensation